hasura/learn-graphql/tutorials/frontend/remix-firebase/tutorial-site/content/launch-details-page/1-create-launch-details-component.md

 ---
 title: "Create the Launch Details Component"
-metaTitle: "Create the Launch Details Component | Remix Firebase Hasura Tutorial"
+metaTitle: "Create the Launch Details Component | Remix Fullstack GraphQL Tutorial"
 metaDescription: "With our GraphQL setup, now we build the Remix component"
 ---